comitat/DomainCert_Tracker/README.md

-# UrlCertifyScanner
+# DomainCert Tracker

-UrlCertifyScanner is a URL SSL certificate monitoring and verification tool that automatically extracts information about certificate expiration dates and status, keeping your websites secure.
+DomainCert Tracker is a URL SSL certificate monitoring and verification tool that automatically extracts information about certificate expiration dates and status, keeping your websites secure.

 ## Features
 - Add URLs to monitor.